 Great Prespa Lake | Highest Tectonic Lake in the Balkans

-The Great Prespa Lake, a perfect place for vacations, is divided between Greece, Albania and North Macedonia (the largest part belongs to the latter).
+The Great Prespa Lake (or Megali Prespa Lake), a perfect place for vacations, is divided between Greece, Albania and North Macedonia (the largest part belongs to the latter).

 Until 1945 there was no development project for Great Prespa Lake.
 After several projects, it became a tourist and fishing center in the 1970s.
-The area hosts around 274 bird species, 23 fish species, 22 reptile species, 11 amphibia species and 60 mammal species.
+The area hosts around 274 bird species, 23 fish species, 22 reptile species, 11 amphibia species and 60 mammal species (Prespa National Park Greece).

-Great Prespa Lake is linked by subterranean channels with Lake Ohrid and neighbors with Small Prespa Lake on the Greece-Albania border.
+Prespa Greece is linked by subterranean channels with Lake Ohrid and neighbors with Small Prespa Lake on the Greece-Albania border.